 Again, where your child gets placed may vary based on their individual disability and what it requires.

-The Law Offices of Jennifer Chang believes in protecting students’ rights to a free and appropriate education under both federal and state laws.
-If your child is eligible to receive special education and is not getting the appropriate services, placement, or accommodations, our education rights attorneys will fight vigorously on your family’s behalf.
+The Law Office of Jennifer Chang believes in protecting students’ rights to a free and appropriate education under both federal and state laws.
+If your child is eligible to receive special education and is not getting the appropriate services, placement, or accommodations, Jennifer Chang, special education attorney will fight vigorously on your family’s behalf.
 Please reach out to us today or call (323) 931-5270 to discuss your case.